Legumes: my stance on why and why not (2/2)

 High Fibre intake may not be optimal during refeeds.

-My stance on refeeding, or “carbohydrate allowance day(s)” remains more or less in agreement.
-Allow anabolism for glycogen replenishment.
-All this ~ in the path of least resistance.
-That to me is humbly under my own interpretation the epitome behind what “nutrition” means.
+This coincides with my own interpretation, behind what “nutrition” means.
 To nurture one’s self, in the path of least-resistance.
-One may even argue that fasting itself, is a way of self-nurturing.
+One may even argue that fasting itself, is a way of self-nurturing because it is immediate.

 I still have to enjoy food, after all, in their absorptive path of least resistance at least for a day or 24 hours.
 In that they should not be hindered in anyway, their absorption.